-Different document formats approach these stages in different ways.
-Some treat the document as a program, written in a turing complete document language with instructions which emit shapes to be displayed.
-These shapes are either displayed immediately, as in PostScript, or stored in another file, such as with TeXor IATeX, which emit a DVI file.
+Furthermore, some document formats treat the document as a program, written in a (usually turing complete) document language with instructions which emit shapes to be displayed.
+These shapes are either displayed immediately, as in PostScript, or stored in another file, such as with TEXor IATEX, which emit a DVI file.
 Most other forms of document use a Document Object Model, being a list or tree of objects to be rendered.
-DVI, PDF, HTML1 and SVG.
-Of these, only HTML and TeXtypically store documents in pre-layout stages, whereas even turing complete document formats such as PostScript typically encode documents which already have their elements placed.
+DVI, PDF, HTML1 and SVG[2].
+Of these, only HTML and TEXtypically store documents in pre-layout stages, whereas even turing complete document formats such as PostScript typically encode documents which already have their elements placed.